 Our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
-On March 20, 2008 the closing bid and ask prices for one share of our common stock were \$.14 and \$.15, respectively, as reported by the OTC Bulletin Board website.
+On March 27, 2008 the closing bid and ask prices for one share of our common stock were \$.14 and \$.16, respectively, as reported by the OTC Bulletin Board website.
 These over-the-counter quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.

-this pro These securities are speculative and involve a high degree of risk.
-You should consider carefully the "Risk Factors" beginning on Page 2 of espectus before making a decision to purchase our stock. passed Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or upon the adequacy or accuracy of this prospectus.
+These securities are speculative and involve a high degree of risk.
+You should consider carefully the "Risk Factors" beginning on Page 2 this prospectus before making a decision to purchase our stock.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-The date of this prospectus is, 2008
+The date of this prospectus is April 2, 2008